joaouzeda/LoRa-Esp32_RaspbeeryPi0W_Hat/README.md

 <h1 align="center"> LoRa-Esp32 Hat to a Raspberry Pi Zero W  </h1>

 <h2 align="center"> Project Description </h2>
-An Esp32 with LoRa to connect with a Raspberry Pi Zero W using serial Pins <br/>
+An Esp32 with LoRa to connect with a Raspberry Pi Zero W using serial Pins to use with this python [script](https://github.com/joaouzeda/PyPublisher) and the Reciver [firmware](https://github.com/joaouzeda/Mestre-escravo-Lora) on esp32.<br/>

 <img src="/LoraHat.png"/><br/>